valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/migration.md

      link is configured, migrating is not necessary.
   4. **Step4**

-     Click the service task 'Link Document to Zaak' and write down all properties of the process link.
-If no process link is configured, migrating is not necessary.
+     Now select the process 'Process PortaalTaak Uploaded Documents'.
   5. **Step5**

-     Now select the process 'Link document to zaak'.
+     Click the service task 'Link Document to Zaak' and configure the process link as was written down.
   6. **Step6**

-     Click the service task 'Link Document to Zaak' and configure the process link as was written down.
-  7. **Step7**

      (Optional) You may now delete the process 'Retrieve Document and link to Zaak'.
-It is, however, not possible to delete a process from within Valtimo.
+Unfortunately, Valtimo doesn't provide a simple way of deleting a process definition.

 * **Breaking change 2/Deprecation 2**